This hands-on review of the ACCELQ test automation and test management tool includes the installation process, functionalities, etc:

 The “Global Tool Bar” enables easy creation of all the entities in the tool, to search and navigate to various assets, and kick off tests.

-The Help Center located at the bottom-right of the screen is a nifty addition that lists documentation and instructional videos.
+The Help Center located at the bottom-right of the screen is a nifty addition that lists documentation and instructional videos along with access to community.
 And by the virtue of it being context-aware, we can quickly grasp and understand the various concepts in ACCELQ.

 For the purposes of review, we chose a scenario consisting of a UI flow to understand the automation approach in ACCELQ.
 The remainder of the section documents our experience of exploring the tool and developing our first script in ACCELQ.